sltcestloic/yt-new-ui-ublock-revert/README.md

 Copy / paste into uBlock origin > dashboard > My filters

-Most of those are from https://lifehacker.com/tech/how-to-undo-youtubes-terrible-new-layout, I added a few lines to remove the the comment teaser and the buttons I don't use
+Most of those are from https://lifehacker.com/tech/how-to-undo-youtubes-terrible-new-layout, I added a few filters to remove the the comment teaser and the buttons I don't use

 ```
 !
 Youtube New UI Fix